Multiple positive solutions to a perturbed Gelfand problem involving mixed local-nonlocal operators and singular

+While the assumptions (f4) and (f5), and consequently the parameter regime in which the multiplicity result holds (see Theorem \ref{theorem_1} and the associated expressions for $\la_*$ and $\la^*$ given in remark \ref{region_multiplicity}) may depend on the geometry of the domain $\Om$, this dependence can be relaxed in certain special cases.
+For instance, in the case of the model nonlinearity $f(t) = e^{\frac{\alpha t}{\alpha +t}}$ -- as observed in the work of Brown-Ibrahim-Shivaji (\cite{brown1981s}, p.
+485) for Laplacian -- even in our setting the multiplicity of positive solutions persists for arbitrary domains $\Om$, provided the parameter $\alpha$ is sufficiently large.
+This observation also holds a clear physical relevance.
+Indeed, taking large values of $\alpha$ corresponds to the regime of large activation energy asymptotics, where the reaction rate becomes sharply sensitive to the temperature -- a key feature in thermal ignition and combustion theory.

-The model non-linearity for the problem is $f(t) = e^{\frac{\alpha t}{\alpha +t}}$, where $\alpha>0$ is large.
-Under these assumptions, we obtain a multiplicity result for mixed local-nonlocal operators.
-Additionally, in two specific cases, we establish a three-solution theorem for a certain range of the parameter $\la$.
-The novelty of this work lies in presenting, to the best of our knowledge, the first results of this kind for mixed local-nonlocal operators.
-The construction of sub- and supersolutions is achieved by carefully analyzing the behavior of suitable auxiliary functions.
-Unlike traditional methods that rely on ODE techniques (usually applied to $p$-Laplacian \cite{ramaswamy2004multiple}, \cite{ko2011multiplicity} or $(p,q)$-Laplacian \cite{acharya2021existence}, \cite{arora2021multiplicity}) and estimates on Green's function (commonly used for fractional Laplacian \cite{giacomoni2019existence}), our approach follows a different path.
+The novelty of our work lies in providing, to the best of our knowledge, the first multiplicity and three-solution results for mixed local-nonlocal problems with singular nonlinearity.
+A key component of our approach is the construction of suitable sub- and supersolutions using auxiliary functions tailored to the mixed setting.
+Unlike traditional methods that rely on ODE techniques -- commonly applied to the $p$-Laplacian (see, for example, \cite{ramaswamy2004multiple}, \cite{ko2011multiplicity}) or $(p,q)$-Laplacian (see \cite{acharya2021existence}, \cite{arora2021multiplicity}) -- and estimates on Green's function, often used in the setting of fractional Laplacian (see \cite{giacomoni2019existence}), our approach follows a different path.